Alison Rodger

-Alison Rodger FRSC FRACI FAA CChem (born November 21, 1959) is a Professor of Chemistry at Macquarie University.
+Alison Rodger (born November 21, 1959) is a Scottish-Australian chemist who is a professor of chemistry at the Australian National University.
 Her research considers biomacromolecular structures and their characterisation.
-She is currently developing Raman Linear Difference Spectroscopy and fluorescence detected liner dichroism to understand biomacromolecular structure and interactions with application to the division of bacterial cells.
+She is currently developing fluorescence detected liner dichroism, Raman Linear Difference Spectroscopy and attenuated total reflectance Vibrational linear dichroism to understand biomacromolecular structure and interactions with application to the division of bacterial cells.

 Early life and education

 Rodger was born in Edinburgh to John and Margaret McDougall.
 She earned her bachelor's, PhD and DSc from University of Sydney.
 She was awarded the University of Sydney University Medal for theoretical chemistry.
 Whilst a student, Roger developed Classical Selection Rule (CSR), a procedure that can be used to analyse reaction mechanisms.
 In 1985 she completed a diploma in Biblical Studies at Moore Theological College.
 She gained a master's degree at the University of Oxford in 1988.
 She moved to the University of Warwick for a second DSc, and earned a bachelor's degree in theology at the University of Chester.
 Rodger was appointed a Beatrice Dale Fellowship at Newnham College, Cambridge from 1985 to 1988.